luridao/ALKiR/README.md

 ALKiR
 =====

-ALK calculations on commercial landings
+ALK calculations on commercial landings impemented in R